 The implications of lower water levels are great.
 As water levels decline throughout the local basins, every well will have to pump water from a lower elevation, thus increasing power costs for well owners and rate payers.
 Some overliers' wells may be quite shallow, and as water levels decline further some of these wells may be in danger of going dry.
-This would necessitate a large expense to the overlier-either a new well, a deeper well, or connection to one of the water purveyors' systems if subsidence is taking place in the Beaumont Basin.
-As of this time, the Watermaster has not reported any appreciable land subsidence over the basin.
+This would necessitate a large expense to the overlier-either a new well, a deeper well, or connection to one of the water purveyors' systems.

-In general, continually decreasing water levels can also lead to land subsidence and the drying up of traditional wetlands or streambcds.
+In general, continually decreasing water levels can also lead to land subsidence (sinking) and the drying up of traditional wetlands or streambeds.
 In the region, most of these wet areas dried up many years ago.
-The Beaumont Basin Watermaster is charged with monitoring land elevations to determine
+The Beaumont Basin Watermaster is charged with monitoring land elevations to determine if subsidence is taking place in the Beaumont Basin.
+As of this time, the Watermaster has not reported any appreciable land subsidence over the basin.